Thuynh808/Ubuntu-AD-Integration/README.md

       ```plaintext
       thuynh ALL=(ALL:ALL) ALL
       ```
-    - Save and exit the editor.
+    - Save and exit the editor.\

+    - Here we've confirmed that (`thuynh@Streetrack.com`) has sudo priveleges.

   **Step 3: Log Out and Log In with Regular AD User:**
   - Log out from the current session with the domain admin account.